Last updated on May 15, 2024

 1. Create a Performance Max campaign with Merchant Center feed as the only asset

-2. Make sure that Final URL expansion is turned off
+2. Make sure that ‘Text assets’ and ‘Final URL’ are turned off

-You can run all shopping ads in one separate pMax campaign, but for medium and large advertisers we would recommend using separate campaigns for different product segments.
+You can run all Shopping ads in one separate pMax campaign, but for medium and large advertisers we would recommend using separate campaigns for different product segments.
 By doing this, you can push your Hero products better, save on unprofitable products (Villains) and activate products that hardly get any impressions and clicks (Zombies).
-For more about this approach read: Producthero’s Labelizer Strategy: Forcing Google Performance Max and Shopping campaigns to be more efficient
+For more about this approach read: Producthero’s Labelizer Strategy: Forcing Google Performance Max and Shopping campaigns to be more efficient.

 In other Performance Max campaign(s) you add the other assets: headlines, descriptions, images, videos, etc. Here you do not add your products, so you keep your Shopping ads separated from the rest.
 You can choose to make segmentations there as well (for example by category, priority or goal), or to put everything in one campaign.
 If you do the last, you are still able to create multiple asset groups within the Performance Max campaign.